Ruben-MR/Quadrotor_3D_planning_control/README.md

 options in terms of minimum snap.
 Please notice once again that, in order to perform collision avoidance with an unpredicted obstacle (that is, an obstacle in the way of the trajectory), scenario 2 is the only one for which the avoidance has been tested to be performed robustly.

+## Further results

+The folder full_results_and_more contains data related to some of the tests carried out during the evaluation of the solution as well as file summaries of the inspected results.
+The folder back_end contains data related to the trajectory tracking and obstacle avoidance; while the folder front_end contains the data and results of RRT and minimum snap.

 ## References
 - [Dynamic obstacle avoidance](https://ieeexplore.ieee.org/document/9274865)